Julian Robertson: Investment career

 On his return to the United States, in 1980, with $8 million of funding from family, friends, and his own wealth, he founded Tiger Management.
 The Tiger funds reached a peak of $22 billion in assets in 1998.
 Robertson's Tiger Fund accurately predicted the dot-com bubble, purposely underweighting the technology sector.
 Tiger's largest holding was US Airways; it controlled 25% of the company.
 Its troubles led to significant losses for the fund.
 Tiger also realized significant losses in the Japanese Yen.
 Such missteps ultimately led him to close his investment company in late March 2000, at the peak of the dot-com bubble, and return all outside capital to investors.
+Revolting employees wanting to invest in the dot-com bubble are also cited as the reason behind closing.

 Robertson said in 2008 that he shorted subprime securities and used credit default swaps to make a 76.7% return on investment in 2007.
 From the closure of his fund in 2000 until January 2008, his return on his personal fortune was 403%.
 After closing his fund in 2000, Robertson supported and financed upcoming hedge fund managers in return for a stake in their fund management companies.
-Robertson later mentored and provided seed funding to many notable hedge fund managers, known as the Tiger cubs, including Ole Andreas Halvorsen, Stephen Mandel of Lone Pine Capital, Lee Ainslie of Maverick Capital, Bill Hwang, and Chase Coleman III.

 Robertson was an investor and developer in New Zealand and owned three lodges: Kauri Cliffs Lodge near Matauri Bay in Northland; Matakauri Lodge Queenstown; and The Farm at Cape Kidnappers, Hawkes Bay, as well as several wineries.